 A sales deck is a slide presentation (e.g., PowerPoint, Keynote, etc.) used to supplement a sales pitch.
 The sales pitch, given by a salesperson to a prospect, often includes an overview of the product or service, offers a value proposition and solution for the prospect, and includes examples of success stories from other clients.

-The primary purpose of a sales deck and presentation is to introduce a solution that ultimately leads to the prospect purchasing from your company.
+The primary purpose of a sales deck and presentation is to introduce a solution (ie, your pitch) that ultimately leads the prospect to purchase from your company.

 A sales deck is a pitch meant to convince a prospect to make a purchase by showcasing your product features, benefits, and value proposition.

 A pitch deck, on the other hand, is usually created for investors who want to learn more about your company, vision, products, financials, and target audience.
 Think of the pitch deck more like a synthesized version of your business plan.

 Ready to see some sales deck examples?
 Here are a few of the best, in no particular order.

 - Attention Media